 (c) If the expectant mother presents at the exempt center in actual labor or showing impending labor, and has had no prenatal care, the expectant mother must be transferred to a hospital or other health care facility or evaluated by a physician prior to admission to the exempt center.

-(4) Except as set forth in paragraph (A)(5) of this rule, each exempt center shall transfer the patient to a hospital or other approved health care setting or provider that can meet the needs of the patient if medical intervention or non-routine technology is necessary.
+(4) Except as set forth in paragraph (A)(5) of this rule, each exempt center shall transfer the patient to a hospital, other approved health care setting or provider that can meet the needs of the patient if medical intervention or non-routine technology is necessary.
 Medical intervention or non-routine technology includes:

 (a) Anesthetics other than local anesthetics or pudendal block;